MFDA fines advisor $50,000By The IJ Staff | March 16 2018 09:45AM

 Finally, the MFDA says that in 2016 Travis failed to cooperate with its investigation into his misconduct.

-Maxwell has also been permanently prohibited from conducting securities related business in any capacity while in the employ of or associated with any MFDA Member.
+In addition to the fine and costs imposed, Travis is permanently prohibited from conducting securities related business in any capacity while in the employ of or associated with any MFDA member.